jefdaj/ortholang-notebooks/README.md

 An example of how to publish reproducible [OrthoLang][ortholang] notebooks using [Nix][nix] and [jupyterWith][jupyterwith].

-Explore the tutorial notebooks above on Github, or run them yourself:
+Explore the example and tutorial notebooks above rendered on Github, or run the interactive versions on your computer:

 ~~~{ .bash }
 # install the Nix package manager (Mac or Linux)